 Toil supports several different batch systems using the --batchSystem argument.
-More information in the Batch System API.
+More information in the The batch system interface.

 Default cores, disk, and memory

 Toil uses resource requirements to intelligently schedule jobs.
 The defaults for cores (1), disk (2G), and memory (2G), can all be changed using --defaultCores, --defaultDisk, and --defaultMemory.
 Standard suffixes like K, Ki, M, Mi, G or Gi are supported.